 I've been playing professional golf since 1989 and it's been a great career.
 I am really excited to be working with the Stryker team because I have had a history with my knee.

 In 2008, I had a surgery which left me bone on bone on the lateral side of my right knee and had a tremendous amount of pain.
 A lot of instability.
 I had to have it drained 18 times that year.
 By the end of the season, I was pretty much shot because I was limping around.
 I had weakness in my knee and my game deteriorated.
 I couldn't stay in the game anymore.
 I decided to have my knee replaced.

 I wanted to have a chance to have my lifestyle back.
 To this day I am just so glad with the decision I made to have my knee replaced.
 It was a fantastic decision.
 Probably one of the smartest ones I've ever had if you go back to the history of decisions I made in my life.

 Be sure to talk to your doctor to find out if the Stryker GetAroundKnee is right for you.
 It’s the right knee for me.

-Stryker is a sponsor of the PGA TOUR.
 Fred Funk is a paid spokesperson of Stryker, and his statements represent his personal views based on his personal experience.

 Individual results vary.
 Not all patients will have the same post-operative recovery and activity level.
 See your orthopaedic surgeon to discuss your potential benefits and risks.